v3rslu1s/Applied-Datascience/README.md

 ```

 # 1.1 Previous groups
+The projectgroup of 19/20 is not the first group who contributed to this research.
 The previous research group that took an interest in this subject has done allot of work to get us started quickly. [https://github.com/Lukelumia/Applied-Data-Science].
-They mainly did research to determent what type of machine learning model would fit the dataset produced by the LUMC the best.
+They mainly did research to determent what type of machine learning model would fit the data-set produced by the LUMC the best.
 They created a way to visualize the data and figure out what parts of the exercise are possibly leading to worse classification of the data.
-They also created an approach to increase the dataset.
+They also created an approach to increase the data-set.

 After reading their full reports the 19/20 project group had some doubts about certain assumptions the group made.
 Based on this information we contacted the LUMC for clarification.
-This led to the LUMC sharing more labels on our dataset in order to take the doubts / possible assumptions from the previous group away.
+This led to the LUMC sharing more labels on our data-set in order to take some doubts / possible assumptions about the labels of the data-set from the previous group away.
+This still leaves allot of information to processes, and domain knowledge to gain.
+The verification of their process took almost the full time of the minor.

 # 1.2 Project Management
 For our research we had to use SCRUMM.
 This approach is not commonly used for research projects.
 However in our project group it worked good.
 After a few weeks reading / understanding the work of the previous group we were able sub questions (issues) building up to a main question.
 Each issue was built upon multiple tasks that were shared over the project group.
 All of this was implemented in Azure Dev Ops.